 If you’ve reached a plateau with your training and not seeing the results you desire, these are some things to consider.

-In addition to our cardio sessions, it’s important to strike a balance with our strength training.
+It’s important to find a balance between our cardio workouts and our strength training.
 By building muscle tone and strength, we can increase our BMR.
 This is because lean muscle mass requires a great deal of energy from the body to maintain, even while at rest.